homebysix/ejdotcom/content/posts/filevault-escrow-daemon.md

 In years past when institutional Macs were primarily managed by a combination of agents, daemons, and scheduled command-line tool invocations, administrators could predict and control the timing of management tasks with much more specificity.
 The order of related events could be scripted and dependencies could be accounted for reliably and smoothly.

-Now that the world is moving towards asynchronous MDM and DDM commands for a growing number of management capabilities, it's not as straightforward as it used to be to create workflows that depend upon the successful execution of sequential tasks, especially when mixing tasks delivered over APNS and tasks that use local agents or executables.
+Now that the Mac admin world is moving towards asynchronous MDM and DDM commands for a growing number of management capabilities, it's not as straightforward as it used to be to create workflows that depend upon the successful execution of sequential tasks, especially when mixing tasks delivered over APNS and tasks that use local agents or executables.

 A basic example of this difficulty is the gap between the generation of a new FileVault key (using the local `fdesetup` binary built into macOS) and its subsequent escrow to your MDM (during the Mac's response to the `SecurityInfo` MDM command).
 Many MDMs align the timing of `SecurityInfo` commands to the execution of an inventory collection process, which may happen hours or even days after the FileVault key is escrowed.
-Even a delay of mere minutes may prove problematic if the affected Mac is not in daily use; closing its lid immediately after enabling FileVault could be enough to prevent the new key from being escrowed successfully.
+Even a delay of mere minutes may prove problematic if the affected Mac is not actively used; closing its lid immediately after enabling FileVault could be enough to prevent the new key from being escrowed successfully.

 Some administrators have tried to solve this inconvenience by simply running inventory collection more often — at every startup or login, for example.
 However, more frequent inventory collection comes at the cost of computing and network resources, and the majority of startups and logins are not going to produce actionable changes in device inventory.

 ## FileVaultPRKWatcher daemon

-{{% mark %}}My proposal is to trigger the `SecurityInfo` command in a more targeted way: by creating a daemon that runs an inventory update when changes to _/var/db/FileVaultPRK.dat_ are detected.{{% /mark %}} This way we can ensure that the inventory update happens as soon after a significant inventory-related event as possible, without producing extra inventory collection runs at other times.
+{{% mark %}}My proposal is to trigger escrow in a more targeted way: by creating a daemon that runs an inventory update when changes to _/var/db/FileVaultPRK.dat_ are detected.{{% /mark %}} This way we can ensure that the inventory update happens as soon after a significant inventory-related event as possible, without producing extra inventory collection runs at other times.

 A LaunchDaemon that implements this proposal could be stored at _/Library/LaunchDaemons/com.elliotjordan.FileVaultPRKWatcher.plist_ and contain the following: